Residents focus on New Year's goals

-“Spend more time with family,” said owner of Tracks in Time Too Nicole Karels.
-“My husband and I both own our own businesses.
-Sometimes we get super involved and forget what is important.
-I have a senior this year who will be attending college this fall and a junior who will next year.
-I want to spend as much family time with them before they leave.”
+“My New Year’s resolution is to spend more time making memories and less time stressing about things I cannot control,” said Tarleton State University student Grace Peterson.

-“My resolution is just to be happy,” said Glen Rose city secretary Stephanie Ritchie.
+“Mine would be to take care of myself better,” said Tarleton student Arynn Tomson.
+“Don’t let work or school exhaust me to the point of a breakdown.
+No job or grade is worth someone’s mental health.
+If I’m in a situation I feel unhappy in, I need to find the best way to remove myself from it or figure out a way to lessen the burden.
+A lot of times people are too focused on what everyone expects of them instead of listening to themselves and what is the best for them.”

-“Eat healthier, spend more time with family and friends and be grateful every day,” said the Reporter’s Twyla Henry.
+“Eat healthier, spend more time with family and friends and be grateful every day,” said the E-T's Twyla Henry.

 “I have a big birthday this year (50)!
 So, my New Year's resolution is to slow down and enjoy the quiet moments with my husband, family and friends.
-I want to stop rushing through life,” said the Reporter’s Managing Editor Sara Vanden Berge.
+I want to stop rushing through life,” said E-T's Managing Editor Sara Vanden Berge.

 Although we all have fantastic ways to better ourselves in 2020, how often do you find yourselves reneging on your resolutions or giving up sooner than you wanted?